 The figures signify the number of the brand on issue to the forest officer or district and will therefore vary in each instance.

-140. Tape etc. not to be affixed to timber
+140. Trees etc. not to be marked etc. without authority

 A person shall not —

-(a) mark any tree or log timber in a State forest or timber reserve with chalk, paint, crayon or any other material;
+(a) mark any tree or log timber in a State forest or timber reserve with chalk, paint, crayon or any other material; or

 (b) affix tape or ribbon to any tree or log timber in a State forest or timber reserve; or